 "Ops Director @ [CompanyName] - Optimizing B2B sales automation pipelines to protect account safety and throttle bounce rates"

-Drafting a B2B About Section Sales Narrative
+Drafting a B2B About section sales narrative

 - Part 1: The Context Trap (0-100 words): State a controversial or highly visible operational challenge in your industry.
 Frame it as the primary blocker preventing companies from scaling. (e.g., "Most B2B outreach campaigns are completely blocked by email providers before a single buyer reads the copy...")